skyler-ferrante/pyaquarium/Readme.md

 # Pyaquarium:

-An aquarium written in python uses curses.
+An aquarium written in python using curses.
 Meant to emulate old-timey screensavers

 Demo: `ssh fish@sshfish.com`